katconnors/her-dle/README.md

 # Her-dle

-Her-dle is a guessing game inspired by Wordle; its intent is to share facts about women throughout history.
+Her-dle is an educational game inspired by Wordle; its intent is to share facts about women throughout history.
 It was initiated during Women's History Month 2024.

 ![alt text](herdlecapture.jpg) <br>